PRAYING FOR UNITY

 It wasn’t easy to organize, but one of my most satisfying memories of serving Jesus in Iowa was gathering together people from across the state to pray and worship together in unity.
 Have you ever experienced unity between groups of people who don’t naturally come together?
 The gathering occurred because God prompted us to dream about unity across the entire state.
 Even though everyone had full schedules, we stopped our normal activities for one day to travel and seek God together.
 There were relational bridges built that day that continue to be strong.
 The event became an annual tradition because on those days of unity we tasted the sweetness of true fellowship.

 Unity flourishes when there is a foundation of grace and truth.
-Jesus’ longest prayer
+Jesus’ longest prayer in the Bible

 is found in John chapter 17.
 The emphasis of our Savior’s prayer is the topic of unity.
 Here are a few clear principles that emerge from this chapter: